A left ventricular assist device (LVAD)

-You can't reverse many conditions that lead to heart failure, but heart failure can often be treated with good results.
-Medications can improve the symptoms and lifestyle changes can improve your quality of life.
+Many conditions that lead to heart failure cannot be reversed, but heart failure can often be treated with good results.
+Medications can improve the symptoms, and lifestyle changes can improve your quality of life.
 Additionally, there are surgical options for the treatment of heart failure and its symptoms.

 Mechanical Circulatory Support